-Course grades will be based on a case study presentation, a group exercise, and an individual paper written on a relevant topic of the student’s choosing, all of which are intended to require students to explore current and controversial aspects of pharmaceuticals management.
+Course grades will be based on a case study, a group consultant report, and an individual paper written on a relevant topic of the student’s choosing, all of which are intended to require students to explore current and controversial aspects of pharmaceuticals management.

 I. Individual Written Assignment (40%)